RadeonOpenCompute/ROCm_Documentation/Programming_Guides/aomp.rst

 OpenMP-Extras Source Build
 --------------------------

-For instructions on building OpenMP-Extras from source, refer to `OPENMPEXTRAS_SOURCE_INSTALL <https://github.com/ROCm-Developer-Tools/aomp/blob/rocm-3.9.x/docs/OPENMPEXTRAS_SOURCE_INSTALL.md>`__
+For instructions on building OpenMP-Extras from source, refer to `OPENMPEXTRAS_SOURCE_INSTALL.<https://github.com/ROCm-Developer-Tools/aomp/blob/rocm-3.9.x/docs/OPENMPEXTRAS_SOURCE_INSTALL.md>`__

 System package dependencies can be found `here. <https://github.com/ROCm-Developer-Tools/aomp/blob/rocm-3.9.0/docs/SOURCEINSTALL.md>`__

-**NOTE**: The ROCm compiler, which supports OpenMP for AMDGPU, is located in /opt/rocm/llvm/bin/clang.
+**NOTE**: The ROCm compiler, which supports OpenMP for AMDGPU, is located in */opt/rocm/llvm/bin/clang*.
 The AOMP OpenMP support in ROCm v3.9 is based on the standalone AOMP v11.9-0, with LLVM v11 as the underlying system.
-However, the ROCm compilerâ€™s OpenMP support is based on LLVM v12 (upstream).
+However, the ROCm compiler's OpenMP support is based on LLVM v12 (upstream).